 When did you move to San Francisco?

-I came here in 2016.
+I came here in 2015.
 Growing up with the internet, San Francisco felt unique.
 How this counterculture had come together to share and distribute information.
-As a city, it’s essential to find the right neighborhood, the right people, the right places.
+As any city, it’s essential to find the right neighborhood, the right people, the right places.
 Do that and it’s a great city.
 I'm lucky to have my practice in a neighborhood full of printers, designers and artists.

 Are you active as a type-designer?

 I’m less active now.
 It has been a natural evolution towards finding and guiding talented people.
-I’m interested in building brands and challenge realities.
+I’m interested in building brands and to challenge realities.